Every day “on your way” at Roast & Co. - enjoy 2-for-1 drink specials and discover the coolest mugs

 Openings at this CBD-based gallery tend to spill out onto Church Street, a pedestrianised mall brimming with African art and craft.
 Worldart specialises in accessible urban art by young local talent, many of whom are illustrators and street artists.

 54 Church Street | Cape Town | +27(0) 21 423 3075

 LIFT THE BANK BALANCE BY LIFTING THE SPIRIT

 Walk a dog and make a best friend

 If you can’t lift the bank balance why not lift the spirits?
-TEARS, which is located just off Kommetjie Road on the M5, is a non-profit organisation that aims to rescue abandoned dogs and cats.
-Donate your time and take part in their dog-walking program.
-We guarantee that after a few hours with a furry friend, you’ll be feeling all the better.
-Email firstname.lastname@example.org for more information.
+TEARS, which is located just off Kommetjie Road on the M5, is a non-profit organisation that rescues abandoned dogs and cats.
+Donate your time and take part in their dog-walking programme.
+We guarantee that after a few hours with a furry friend, you’ll feel like a million bucks.
+Email [email protected] for more information.

 Plant a tree and help Greenpop grow

-Greenpop plants trees, runs educationals and hosts restoration festivals… all in the name of a greener future.
-They spearhead fun events aimed at raising environmental awareness: such as plant days at schools and football fields, jam sessions in Long Street’s car parks, bicycle rides in Cape Town and tree planting projects in Zambia.
+Greenpop plants trees, runs educational programmes and hosts restoration festivals all in the name of a greener future.
+The NGO spearheads fun events aimed at raising environmental awareness: plant days at schools and football fields, jam sessions in Long Street’s car parks, bicycle rides in Cape Town and tree planting projects in Zambia.
 You can get involved for free by signing up on their volunteer database.